LorenvXn/A-wanna-be-GPS-based-on-Spark-Streaming/README.md

 <i>Still working on this idea ... (different services to be used, with C++ code ... more algorithms)</i>

 <i>This is supposed to be phun, to understand how things work under the hood.
-  I don't care about optimization when I just want to play.  </i>
+  There is no optimization, we're here to party!  </i>

-You can find below details in the attached pdf - for all the minuses of the project, there is also a Real Case Scenario.
+You can find below details in the attached pdf - for all the minuses of the project, there is also a Real Case Scenario for a hint or two.

 i)   Preparing the environment (more containers, \O/)